USDA Expands Local Foods in School Meals through Cooperative Agreement with Minnesota

 The Local Food for Schools cooperative agreement program is one of many ways USDA is supporting school meal programs this school year and transforming our food system in the long term.

-For more information on USDA’s work to support school meal programs visit here.
+For more information on USDA’s work to support school meal programs, visit the USDA Support for School Meals page.

-For more information on USDA’s efforts to transform our food system, visit here.
+For more information on USDA’s efforts to transform our food system, visit the Build Back Better page.

 USDA touches the lives of all Americans each day in so many positive ways.
 In the Biden-Harris Administration, USDA is transforming America’s food system with a greater focus on more resilient local and regional food production, lowering costs for American families, creating fairer markets for all producers, ensuring access to safe, healthy, and nutritious food in all communities, building new markets and streams of income for farmers and producers using climate smart food and forestry practices, making historic investments in infrastructure and clean energy capabilities in rural America, and committing to equity across the Department by removing systemic barriers and building a workforce more representative of America.
 To learn more, visit www.usda.gov.